 The photon dump for the undulator positron source, which should absorb an average power of 120 kW for the 250-GeV high-luminosity case, needs to be changed from TDR, where a water dump similar to the main beam dump was assumed.
 For the possible future option of a 10-Hz collision, it is rated at 300 kW, including a 20% safety margin.
 Owing to the high concentration of photons by the undulator, the local energy deposition in water is high and the water should be pressurized to about 12 atm to prevent temporary boiling during or at the end of each pulse.
 The window should be Ti alloy more than 1-mm thick to resist water pressure, and such a thick window will suffer from fatigue through the high thermal cycles during each pulse and severe radiation damage.
-Two alternative designs are currently proposed to address this issue.
-One is a water-based dump and the other is a graphite-based dump, both of which will be installed 2 km downstream of the positron target to reduce the density of the photon load.
-The 2 km photon transport line passes next to the BDS and shares the BDS tunnel.
-Furthermore, the dump can be installed with shielding in the space created at the junction of the RTL (Ring to Main linac) and the BDS beamlines.
-These designs are based on heat and radiation damage analysis, and need to move forward by incorporating technical issues, especially power absorption structures and the maintenance of activated equipment.
+Two alternative designs are currently proposed.
+One is a water curtain dump and the other is a graphite dump to be installed 2 km downstream.
+These designs are based on heat and radiation damage analysis, and need to move forward by incorporating technical issues, especially pertaining to power absorption structures and the maintenance of activated equipment.